donmccurdy/glTF-Transform/packages/docs/src/lib/pages/contributing.md

 yarn install
 ```

-> **NOTICE:** If installation fails with errors during `node-canvas` compilation, you may need need
-> to complete the one-time setup described in https://github.com/Automattic/node-canvas#compiling.

 The project relies on [Yarn workspaces](https://classic.yarnpkg.com/docs/workspaces/) and will not build with npm.
 To build and test all code,
 run: